 Discuss the Details of Your Case with One of Our Family Law Attorneys!

 A divorce can impact your life in a profound number of ways, including your tax obligations.
 Since this can be a difficult situation to wade your way through, it is crucial to secure skilled legal guidance to help you navigate these troubled waters.
-At Blanchard & Thomas, LLP, our experienced family law team has what it takes to get you through this process while protecting your interests.
+At Blanchard & Thomas, PLLC, our experienced family law team has what it takes to get you through this process while protecting your interests.
 We understand how confusing this experience can be and will help you understand your rights and what you can expect in the future, so you can feel confident in the road ahead.

 Get started on your case by reaching out to our law office today at (866) 251-0624 to set up an initial consultation with a knowledgeable member of our family law team.